- Reviewed: 1 February 2018, 15:55 NZDT

 There is extreme risk to your security in the north-eastern states of Adamawa, Bauchi, Borno, Gombe, Kaduna, Kano, and Yobe and we advise against all travel.
 There is an ongoing significant threat from terrorism and a very high threat of kidnapping in these areas.
 Any New Zealanders currently in these areas are advised to leave immediately.

-There is high risk to your security elsewhere in Nigeria (except the city of Lagos), due to the threat from terrorism, kidnapping and violent crime.
-We advise against all tourist and other non-essential travel.
+There is high risk to your security elsewhere in Nigeria (except the cities of Calabar and Lagos), due to the threat from terrorism, kidnapping and violent crime.
+We advise against all tourist and other non-essential travel in this area.

 There is a very high threat from terrorism, especially in northern states, and terror attacks occur regularly in Nigeria.
 There have been many serious attacks which have resulted in a significant number of deaths and injuries.
 The terrorist group Boko Haram regularly mounts large-scale attacks in Nigeria, including bombings, gun assaults and mass kidnappings.
-Future attacks are highly probable, mainly perpetuated by Boko Haram.
+Future attacks are highly probable, most likely by Boko Haram.

 Common targets include churches and mosques during times of worship, government and security institutions, hotels, restaurants, shopping centres, markets, educational facilities and police stations.
 Many attacks have occurred around religious or public holidays or festivals in public and crowded places.
-We recommend being vigilant at all times, particularly in public places.
+We advise New Zealanders to remain vigilant at all times.
 Locations frequented by foreigners have been attacked and may be targeted again.

 Local authorities in Nigeria often impose, amend and lift curfews in response to security incidents at short notice.
-New Zealanders in areas affected by violence are advised to limit movements and adhere to any instructions and restrictions issued by the local authorities, including curfews.
+New Zealanders in areas affected by violence are advised to monitor local media for the latest information on possible curfews and restrictions on movement, and follow any advice from local authorities.

-There is a high threat of kidnapping throughout Nigeria, particularly in northern Nigeria and in the Niger Delta states, where most of the recent kidnappings have occurred.
+There is a high threat of kidnapping throughout Nigeria, particularly in northern Nigeria and in the Niger Delta states.
+Attacks are often indiscriminate – residents and foreigners alike have been abducted and held captive, with some deaths being reported.

 Expatriate workers at oil and gas facilities in the Niger Delta states are at particular risk of kidnapping, which is typically financially motivated.
 New Zealanders working in the Niger Delta states against our advice are advised to seek professional security advice and ensure appropriate personal security measures are in place at all times.